emmercm/www/src/blog/how-to-persist-docker-build-arguments-as-env-vars.md

 ## The problem

-To prove that `ARG` values aren't persisted in built images, let's take the following Dockerfile and build and run it:
+To prove that `ARG` values aren't persisted in built images, let's take the following Dockerfile and then build and run it:

 ```dockerfile
 FROM node:lts-alpine